Data-driven discovery of Koopman eigenfunctions for control: Series solutions for eigenfunctions

-In the present work, we develop a strategy to identify lightly damped Koopman eigenfunctions from data and use these eigenfunctions for control.
-We show that Koopman eigenfunctions provide a principled linear embedding of nonlinear dynamics, resulting in an intrinsic coordinate system to design controllers that manipulate coherent structures using linear control theory.
-Importantly, we show that even if VAC/EDMD models contain spurious dynamics, the lightly damped eigenfunctions are often not corrupted.
-For example, the Hamiltonian energy is a Koopman eigenfunction, and we are able to manipulate this function with linear control.
 These nonlinear control techniques generalize to \emph{any} lightly damped eigenfunction.
 As a more sophisticated example, we consider the double gyre flow, which is a model for ocean mixing.
 The discovery of intrinsic coordinates for optimized nonlinear control establishes our data-driven KRONIC framework\footnote{Code at \url{https://github.com/eurika-kaiser/KRONIC}.}, shown in Fig.~\ref{Fig:Schematic:KRONIC}.